Force over Distance: Chapter 21

 They’d secured the ship as far as was possible.
 But—it was a big ship.

-Scott had put together six teams.
-Four were focused on salvage operations and were made up entirely of military personnel.
-Two teams were focused on information retrieval.
-Those teams consisted of three scientists and one military escort—either Scott or Greer.
+Scott had put together six teams: four focused on salvage and made up of military personnel; two focused on information retrieval with three scientists and a military escort.

-Rush, of course, against both Young and the AI’s objections, had been adamant about leaving Destiny and checking out the seed ship in person.
+Rush, against Young and the AI’s objections, had been adamant about leaving Destiny and checking out the seed ship in person.
 Sure.
 Because that made sense.
-Young had spent almost fifteen minutes trying to talk the man out of it.
+Young’d spent fifteen minutes trying to talk the man out of it.
 But, short of physically restraining the scientist (which, yeah, he’d considered), it hadn’t been a fight he was gonna win.

 “Does anyone else find this creepy?”
 Eli whispered.